-Hong Kong Pro-Democracy Activist Agnes Chow Called the 'Real Mulan' in Viral Meme
+Hong Kong Activist Agnes Chow Lauded As the ‘Real Mulan’ on Social Media

-Social media users showed support for the 23-year-old after she was arrested under Hong Kong's new national security law.
+Netizens showed support for the vocal pro-democracy 23-year-old after she was arrested under Hong Kong's national security law.

-Hong Kongers Lined Up at 2 A.M. to Buy Copies of the Apple Daily Newspaper After Its Founder Jimmy Lai Was Arrested
+Hong Kongers Line Up to Buy Copies of Apple Daily After Its Founder Was Arrested

-Singapore Is Putting Trackers on Some Incoming Travelers to Make Sure They’re Following Quarantine Measures.
-Will the US and Australia Do the Same?
+Singapore Is Putting Trackers on Some Incoming Travelers.
+Should Other Countries Do the Same?

 BBC Host Cooks for Comedian Who Roasted Her Egg Fried Rice Recipe

 “Indian people good at rice also...maybe except you,” comedian Uncle Roger teases BBC host Hersha Patel, who is out to redeem herself after going viral for a fried rice recipe.

 China Just Arrested Billionaire Media Tycoon Jimmy Lai in Hong Kong